 The jwt feature adds support for JSON API access for all other features that ship with

-Rodauth, using JWT (JSON Web Tokens) to hold the authentication data.
+Rodauth, using JWT (JSON Web Tokens) to hold the session information.
+It depends on the json feature.

 In order to use this feature, you have to set the